Skip to content

 My heir has the hardware wallet but not the seed.
 Can they access the funds?+

 No. A hardware wallet without the seed phrase is an empty enclosure.
 The private keys live in the seed, not the device silicon.
-If there is no seed backup, the funds are inaccessible.
+With no seed backup, the funds are inaccessible.
 This is the estate-planning failure scenario covered in the Bitcoin estate planning guide.

 Are professional recovery services legitimate in 2026?+